Skip to main content

 • accumulations or deposits of food waste or other putrescible material liable to cause odours, flies or attract rats and mice

-• smoke from bonfires and other deliberate fires
+• smoke from bonfires and deliberate fires

 • nuisance from security lights

-• noise coming from premises
+• noise from premises

 • insects emerging from premises